St Mary's Christian Brothers' Grammar School, Belfast: Academics

-79% of its students who sat the A-level exams in 2021/22 were awarded three A*-C grades.
-In addition, there was a 100% per cent pass rate at grades A* to C or equivalent for students who entered BTEC Extended Certificate in IT, Art and Design, Biology, Chemistry, Finance, French, Further Mathematics, Physics, Technology and Sport.

 In 2022, the school decided to abandon academic selection for entry.

+In 2024, 83% of students achieving at least 7 GCSEs at Grades A* to C. 94% of students achieved at least 5 GCSEs at Grades A* to C. A 100% pass rate at grades A* to C was achieved by students in Gaeilge; French; Spanish; Irish; OCN Skills for Business; Media Studies; OCN Religion and Sports Studies.
+Over 90% pass rate at grades A* to C was achieved by students in Art and Design; English Language; English Literature; Mathematics, LLW, Double Award Science, Single Award Science and Technology and Design.

+In 2024, 67.5% of its students who sat the A-level exams were awarded three A*-C grades.
+In addition, there was a 100% per cent pass rate at grades A* to C or equivalent for students who entered BTEC Extended Certificate in IT (Double Award); BTEC IT (Single Award); Art and Design; BTEC Sports (Single Award); BTEC Sports (Double Award); BTEC Sports (Triple Award); Biology; Applied Business; Irish; Cambridge Technical ICT; Further Maths; Media Studies; Music; Religious Studies and Spanish.

-In 2022, the school produced a special video that described its academic and other activities.
-It featured a song called Hang on to Tomorrow that was written by the poet Francis O’Hare and performed by Mrs Claire Wright, Head of Religious Studies.
-Paul Lavery, Head of Drama, wrote and produced the video together with Mr David Guiney, music and drama teacher.
+In 2022, the school produced a video that described its academic and other activities, with original music.

 Sport

 Gaelic Games

 The school hurling team has the Mageean Cup a total of 28 times - the most in the competition.
 It won the title five times in succession in the 1990s and again three times since 2010.
 St. Marys also completed an Ulster Colleges double in 2008 winning both the Mageean Cup and the MacLarnon Cup for the first time in the school's history after beating St Columbs (Derry) 1–7 to 0–8 in the final at Healy Park in Omagh on St Patrick's Day.

 The school has also had sustained success in handball and Gaelic football.